Skip to main content

 A crematory is a facility that performs cremations, housing the specialized furnace used to reduce a body to bone fragments.
 Some funeral homes operate their own crematory on site, while others send bodies to a separate licensed facility.

-The cremation chamber, sometimes called a retort, reaches very high temperatures to carry out the process over a few hours.
-Afterward the remains are cooled and processed before being returned.
+The cremation chamber, sometimes called a retort, reaches very high temperatures — typically well over 1,400 degrees Fahrenheit — to carry out the process over roughly two to three hours.
+Afterward the bone fragments are cooled, any metal such as surgical implants is removed, and the remaining bone is processed into the coarse, sandy material families receive.

-Whether a funeral home owns its crematory or uses a third party can affect cost and timing.
-Licensing and operating standards for crematories vary by state.
+Whether a funeral home owns its crematory or uses a third party can affect both cost and timing, so it is fair to ask which applies.
+Licensing and operating standards for crematories vary by state, covering how the facility runs and how remains are handled and identified.

 See also